 - Wash your face no more than twice daily as excessive washing can irritate your facial skin and cause acne to break out more.

-- Limit the use of makeups especially in sunny weather condition and try avoiding water-based makeup.
+- Limit the use of makeup especially in sunny weather conditions and try avoiding water-based makeup.

 - A cup of two of green tea a day can help too.

 Natural products like green tea can have some positive effects on mild acne, however they not powerful enough for an improvement in severe outbreaks of hormonal acne hence why some medications might be needed.

 Retinoids, on the other hand, can be powerful tools for controlling your hormonal acne.
 Made using a derivative of vitamin A, retinoids work by speeding up your skin’s growth process and causing your skin to turn over more quickly than normal.

 Retinoids can be applied topically or taken orally.
 The most common topical retinoid is tretinoin (often sold as Retin-A), a retinoic acid that you can find in our Hers Anti Aging, Hers Melasma, and Hers Acne products.